The Real Story

 SoftPro sold the five books.

 And those sold, too.
 And one of those books found its way into Microsoft.
-Soon the west coast was ordering Mr. Bunny books from SoftPro, which was the only place you could find the darn thing unless you knew where my cube was at Digitalís LKG facility.
+Soon the west coast was ordering Mr. Bunny books from SoftPro, which was the only place you could find the darn thing unless you knew where my cubicle was at Digitalís LKG facility.

 By the spring of 1998 every Mr. Bunny book not sold out of the trunk of my car had come from that single store in Massachusetts.
 Thatís how it became the best selling computer book in the Boston area.